JW-George/JW-George.github.io/index.md

 [Weight-Sharing Method for Upsampling Layer from Feature Embedding Recursive Block](https://neurips.cc/virtual/2024/98235)

-**Hyun, Jinwoo** and Hyon, YunKyong and Lee, Mira and Lee, Sunju and Ha, Taeyoung and Kim, YoungRock
+**Jinwoo Hyun** and YunKyong Hyon and Mira Lee and Sunju Lee and Taeyoung Ha and YoungRock Kim

 Workshop on Machine Learning and Compression, NeurIPS 2024 (Poster)